jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

-    maxillary bone is started immediately which reduces the amount of bone structure available, and necessary; for the placement of dental implants. \"What is not used is atrophied\", and it is precisely what happens to the EDENTULOUS MAXILLARY ALVEOLAR PROCESS, naturally, as a result of the lack of stimulation due to the absence of functional loads.
-So \n  <strong>\n    if a lot of time elapses between tooth mutilation and the intention of rehabilitation, it is very likely that by then there is no longer enough bone material capable of guaranteeing good primary anchorage and adequate osseointegration of conventional titanium devices,</strong>\n
+    maxillary bone is started immediately which reduces the amount of bone structure available, and necessary; for the placement of dental implants. \"What is not used is atrophied\", and it is precisely what happens to the EDENTULOUS MAXILLARY ALVEOLAR PROCESS, naturally; as a result of the lack of stimulation due to the absence of functional loads.
+So \n  <strong>\n    if a lot of time elapses between tooth mutilation and the intention of rehabilitation, it is very likely that by then there is no longer enough bone material capable of guaranteeing good primary anchorage and adequate osseointegration of conventional titanium devices;</strong>\n
     \ that a once implanted, they should function as artificial substitutes for dental roots and solid supports for the fixation of prosthetic structures.\n</p>\n<p>\n
     \ Fortunately in many cases, when the defect of the alveolar ridge is mild and